flams/olives/README.md

 ###1.5.0 - PENDING

 * Add Stack for stacking up UI elements, ordering, showing and hiding them by taking them out of the DOM.
 The preferred way for managing what should be displayed on the screen while caring about the performance of your app.
+* Add "use strict" statement
+* Bind plugin repeats the template when the bound property is an array

 ####1.4.2 - 10 JUNE 2013